 Applicants who have taken the BA Degree in another university may be permitted to enter for the MA by examination if equivalently qualified.

-Applicants must be recommended by the appropriate Professor, Head of Department or Board of Studies of a Centre and approved by the appropriate Faculty.
+Applicants must be recommended by the appropriate Professor or Head of School and approved by the appropriate College.
 Entry to all postgraduate courses is competitive and subject to availability of places.

 BA (Day) Degree Applicants - Qualifying Examination